|

 for your psychological pain.

-behavior, you can open your mind and your heart to move past your mistakes
+behavior, rather than fear it, you can open your mind and your heart to move

-into purification: to learn, to grow and to be formed by God.
+and to be formed by your love for God.

 |